LordSnoosh/SEIR2222/work/w08/d2/03-django-many-to-many-models/README.md

 - **urls.py**
 - **views.py**

 Go ahead and create a few toys so that you have them to assign to cats later.
-Here are some toys 9 out of 10 cats enjoy:
+Here are some toys that 9 out of 10 cats enjoy:

 ```
 Bouncy Mouse / Blue